 FCCC was officially incorporated on July 5, 1991 and opened its doors in September under the name of Fauquier Community Child Care, Inc. The program operated after care only and was open until 6:30 p.m. at C.M.
 Bradley and Mary Walter Elementary Schools.
 In 1992, the program expanded to include before school care and an additional site at Grace Miller Elementary School.

-Now in its 26th year, FCCC provides School Year child care for Kindergarteners up to age 13, supporting the elementary and middle schools of Fauquier County.
-This quality child care includes Summer Camp programs for rising Kindergarteners through 4th grade, and a Teen Camp program for 5th graders up through age 13.
+Now, entering its 30th year, FCCC provides School Year child care for Kindergarteners up to age 13, supporting the elementary and middle schools of Fauquier County.
+This quality child care includes Summer Camp programs for rising Kindergarteners through 4th grade, and a Teen Camp program for 5th graders up through age 14.

 FCCC, a non-profit 501(c)(3) corporation, was established with a $10,000 grant received in 1990 from the Department of Social Services.
 Expansion phases have been made possible through grant funds from the Department of Social Services, Fauquier County and the Town of Warrenton.
 The program is fee-supported.
 Fees are based on a sliding scale.